-Though most often referring to a mythical bird of Kansas today, utilized as the University of Kansas’ mascot, and often applied to anyone from the state, However, a different type of Jayhawker was very real during the Kansas-Missouri Border War and continuing into the Civil War.
+Today, the term “Jayhawk” most often refers to a mythical bird of Kansas.
+It is utilized as the University of Kansas’ mascot and often applied to anyone from the state, However, a different type of Jayhawker was very real during the Kansas-Missouri Border War and continuing into the Civil War.

 The term was first known to have been used in 1849 by a group of California-bound travelers passing through Kansas who called themselves Jayhawkers.
 The term was thought to have been inspired by a cross between a hawk and a blue jay, taking on the predatory habits of the former and the noisy nature of the blue jay.

 By the 1850s, the term was widely accepted in the region as anyone from Kansas.
 When the new territory was opened for settlement in 1854 and was flooded by both anti-slavery advocates and pro-slavery residents, mostly from Missouri.
 Tensions were immediate between the opposing factions, which soon led to the Kansas-Missouri Border War, often referred to as “Bleeding Kansas” in the years prior to the Civil War.

 As tension mounted between the two groups, a number of skirmishes and battles occurred between the two factions, with the anti-slavery proponents referred to as Jayhawkers, and the pro-slavery advocates referred to as Bushwhackers or Border Ruffians.